 Throughout the year, ICI Global continued to help EU and Asia-Pacific policymakers understand the benefits of deep capital markets and the role that regulated funds can play in developing them—work that is taking on new importance, as COVID-19 has underscored the necessity of having flexible, robust capital markets that can weather and recover from financial shocks.

 For more than six years, EU policymakers have worked toward developing strong capital markets through its capital markets union (CMU) initiative.
 Realizing this goal became more urgent with the onset of the pandemic, and policymakers worked to develop a new CMU action plan.
 In meetings with and submissions to policymakers, ICI Global emphasized the importance of designing a CMU that makes investing in regulated funds easier for and more attractive to EU citizens and was pleased that the action plan—consistent with ICI Global’s recommendations—included studying different countries’ experiences with auto-enrolling participants in occupational pension plans and making better use of technology in the investment process.

 Japan is considering economic reforms to develop stronger capital markets, including enabling regulated funds and other financial services to meet investors’ saving needs.
-Last November, ICI President and CEO Paul Schott Stevens traveled to Tokyo to meet with policymakers, including representatives from the Financial Services Agency, about these reforms.
+In November 2019, ICI President and CEO Paul Schott Stevens traveled to Tokyo to meet with policymakers, including representatives from the Financial Services Agency, about these reforms.
 In a speech at a meeting of Japan’s regulated fund association, Stevens detailed the benefits of deep capital markets and how regulated funds help develop them.
 Stevens also traveled to China to meet with policymakers and emphasize the same messages about capital markets in a speech at Tsinghua University.